MooersLab/pymolsnips/README.md

 <h1>Variants of <em>Emacs</em> to consider</h1>

-These variants might be suitable for the impatient who do not want to master *GNU Emacs*.
+These variants might be suitable for the impatient who do not want to master <em>GNU Emacs</em>.

 <h2>Spacemacs</h2>